luca-caltagirone/cotrain/README.md

 ### Data set splits:
 In the folder sets, you can find the 20 data set splits used for generating the results reported in the paper.

+### Code for generating data sets and training:
+Coming soon